ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} volumes.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage volumes**.
 2. Locate the volume from the list.
 3. In the **tags** column, click **Add tags**.
-4. In the Add tags menu, enter the access management tags in the access management tag field.
+4. Enter the access management tags in the access management tag field.
 Tags that you created display as you type.
 5. Click **Save**.

 ### Step 3 - Assigning access and users